Effective Brauer-Siegel on some curves in $Y(1)^n$: Introduction

+The author's motivation in pursuing these results stems from the field of unlikely intersections.
+In particular, our motivation comes from Pila's proof of the Andr\'e-Oort conjecture in $Y(1)^n$, see \cite{pilaao}.
+In his proof, Pila employs the so-called ``Pila-Zannier strategy''.
+The key arithmetic input in Pila's proof is Siegel's \Cref{siegelogthm}, or rather the alternate formulation \Cref{siegelalternate}, which shows that the Galois orbits of CM points are large enough for the strategy to work.

-The main tool employed by Pila in this statement are Siegel's lower bounds on class numbers \Cref{siegelalternate}, which are ineffective.
-The same lower bounds were used by Andr\'e in \cite{andrefirstao} in establishing the Andr\'e-Oort conjecture for $\A^2_{\C}$.
-Effective proofs of this result of Andr\'e were latter given by K\"uhne \cite{kuhneao} and Bilu-Masser-Zannier \cite{bilumasserzannier}, without using the ineffective lower bounds of Siegel.
+Pila's usage of Siegel's lower bounds on class numbers \Cref{siegelalternate} is one of the reasons that his proof of Andr\'e-Oort is not effective.
+The same lower bounds were used by Andr\'e in \cite{andrefirstao} in establishing the Andr\'e-Oort conjecture for $Y(1)^2$.
+Effective proofs of this result of Andr\'e were later given by K\"uhne \cite{kuhneao} and Bilu-Masser-Zannier \cite{bilumasserzannier}, without using the ineffective lower bounds of Siegel.

+In $13.3$ of \cite{pilaao}, J. Pila notes that effectivity in the Andr\'e-Oort setting in $Y(1)^n$ would follow from the, conjectural at the time, effective o-minimality of the structure $\R_j$, where $j$ here denotes Klein's $j$-function, and effective lower bounds for Galois orbits.
+The effectivity of the structure $\R_j$ was recently established by G. Binyamini, see $\S 10.4$ in \cite{binyaminilog}.
+In the particular case of $Y(1)^n$ we note that Gal Binyamini's earlier papers \cite{galeffectiveandreoort,binyaminifoliations} circumvent the issue of the effectivity of the structure $\R_j$ and establish an effective version of Andr\'e-Oort modulo the ineffectivity of Siegel's result \Cref{siegelogthm}.
+All in all, as a result of our \Cref{maintheorem} one gets: \begin{cor} Let $C\subset Y(1)^n$ be a smooth irreducible curve defined over $\bar{\Q}$ that is not contained in a proper special subvariety, and let $\bar{C}$ be the compactification of $C$ in $X(1)^n$.

+Assume that there exists $s_0\in\bar{C}(\bar{\Q})\backslash Y(1)^n$ with respect to which $C$ has at least two singular coordinates, or $C$ has at least one CM coordinate.
+Then the number of CM points in $C(\bar{\Q})$ can be effectively bounded. \end{cor}

+\Cref{corollaryintro} is a special case of the aforementioned results of L. K\"uhne, see \cite{kuhneao}, and Bilu-Masser-Zannier, see \cite{bilumasserzannier}.
+In both of the aforementioned papers, an effective bound for the number of CM points in curves in $Y(1)^2$ is established unconditionally.
+From the effective results of K\"uhne and Bilu-Masser-Zannier, the assertion in \Cref{corollaryintro} would follow, without any restriction to the curve $C$, thanks to work of F. Breuer, see Theorem $4.1$ in \cite{breuer}.